MechanicalRock/mechanicalrock.github.io/_posts/2019-01-18-monorepos-aws-codebuild.markdown

 There are two ways to improve this - better hardware, and a reduction in the number of times these dependencies would installed.
 The former was achieved by bumping the size of the build environment.
 The latter was slightly more complex.
 We emulated the hoisting feature by moving development dependencies to top level package.json, and called out these dependencies as peer dependencies to serve as a reminder that they were required in the child packages.

 Some additional changes were needed to make Jest perform slightly better in this arrangement.
-Previously, we called jest separately on each project, with each project having its own seperate jest configuration.
+Previously, we called jest separately on each project, with each project having its own separate jest configuration.
 We instead provided a global jest configuration at the base of the monorepo that was capable of locating and executing all tests across the entire repository.
 This does require that you name and locate tests based upon a convention, which fortunately we were doing.

 > At this point, we had solved the worst of our build time issues, resulting in a reduction from approximately 20 minutes down to 3 minutes for a complete build of the repository.